Artedius fenestralis

 Artedius fenestralis, the padded sculpin, is a species of marine ray-finned fish belonging to the family Cottidae, the typical sculpins.
-The species is native to the eastern Pacific, with a range extending from the Alaska Peninsula to Southern California.
+The species is native to the eastern Pacific Ocean, with a range extending from the Alaska Peninsula to Southern California.
 It grows to a maximum length of 14 centimeters and subsists on a diet of shrimp and small fishes.
+A. fenestralis is commonly found in rocky intertidal and subtidal habitats, particularly near kelp forest edges.